Instructions for authors

 EPJ N is an open access journal and so is freely and widely available to all readers via the Internet.
 Instead of paid subscriptions, the journal requires authors to pay a publication fee.
-For the first year, EPJ N is pleased to offer to authors the publications fees.

 Title should be simple, concise and informative.
 A shortened version of the title consisting of a maximum of 75 characters (including spaces) for running headers should also be provided.

 Author(s) name(s) and affiliations